top of page

 Biography

-Marco began his musical journey as an oboist, studying at the Conservatory of Menton in France with François Meyer, and later at the Rainier III Academy in Monaco-Monte-Carlo, refining his instrumental technique privately with Nicola Patrussi.
+Marco began his musical journey as an oboist, studying at the Conservatory of Menton in France with François Meyer, and later at the Rainier III Academy in Monaco-Monte Carlo, further refining his instrumental technique through private studies with Nicola Patrussi.

 In December 2025, Marco conducted at the Muziekgebouw in Amsterdam, following his appearance at the Musica Sacra Festival in Maastricht in September 2025.
 He has also been involved in notable projects such as conducting Viktor Ullmann’s Der Kaiser von Atlantis and Fausto Romitelli’s Professor Bad Trip in collaboration with the Milan Conservatory and Milano Musica Festival.
 His artistic achievements have been recognized with several awards, including a special mention at the Alceo Galliera International Conducting Competition in 2023 and the title of “Young Excellence of Western Liguria” awarded by the Lions Club in 2022.